How to Bet on College Football Bowl Games

 - If you plan on betting Notre Dame in this example, the +700 odds would return a profit of $700 should they win.

 Now that all of these different betting options are clear, it’s time to enjoy college football’s bowl season!
 It usually pays to dedicate some time to research before the bowl season gets started, so be sure to learn about your favorite picks and study their recent betting trends if you’re looking for an extra edge before putting your money down.
-Study all the point spreads, moneylines, game totals and futures, pick your favorite schools and settle in for some wild bowl game action!
+Study all the point spreads, moneylines, game totals and futures, pick your favorite schools and settle in for some wild bowl game action at Bovada!